openxc/openxc-accessories/docs/index.rst

 The base board contains an Atmel SAMA5 (Cortex-A5) running embedded Linux.
 All accessory functions are coded in Python.
-Interfaces include SD card slot, Bluetooth Clasic, Bluetooth Low Energy (a.k.a Bluetooth Smart), USB OTG.
+Interfaces include SD card slot, Bluetooth Classic, Bluetooth Low Energy (a.k.a Bluetooth Smart), USB OTG.
 WiFi is currently being enabled.
 A debug serial port is available.

 The first in the line of accessories is a 3G Modem to enable sharing of vehicle